 For all periods presented, the Company has determined that it is the primary beneficiary of Archipelago, a joint venture, as it has a controlling interest in Archipelago.
 Accordingly, the Company consolidates Archipelago in the condensed consolidated financial statements after eliminating intercompany transactions.
 For consolidated joint ventures, the non-controlling partner's share of the assets, liabilities and operations of the joint venture is included in non-controlling interests as equity of the Company.
 The non-controlling partner's interest is generally computed as the joint venture partner's ownership percentage of Archipelago.
-Net loss attributable to non-controlling interest of \$122,000 and \$377,000 is recorded as an adjustment to net (loss) income attributable to common stockholders for the three months ended March 31, 2022 and 2021, respectively.
-The non-controlling interests on the condensed consolidated balance sheets as of March 31, 2022.
+Net loss attributable to non-controlling interest of \$20,000 and \$142,000 is recorded as an adjustment to net loss to arrive at net loss attributable to common stockholders for the three and six months ended June 30, 2022, respectively.
+Net loss attributable to non-controlling interest for three and six months ended June 30, 2021 was \$161,000 and \$538,000, respectively.
+The non-controlling partner's equity interests are presented as non-controlling interests on the condensed consolidated balance sheets.